 Both variants had their strengths and benefits so the designer decided to compare two possible schemes for the layout at the UI design stage.

 The main approach to the UI design included the combination of the fashion and entertainment visual style.
-Considering the fact that the app was oriented to the young female users, the designer decided to create UI components in bright color palette along with gradient effects.
+Considering the fact that the app was oriented to the young female users, the designer decided to create UI components in a bright color palette along with gradient effects.
 The central color used for the CTA button and some other UI components was pink.
 This color is strongly associated with beauty, sensitivity, and youthful femininity, so it is often a good choice if the target audience is mostly girls and young women.

 Six feature icons were represented in six contrasting colors.
 This way each color would associate with a specific feature and users could quickly interact with the app even without reading the copy under the icons.
-Also, to make the user interface look mild and pleasant for the eyes, the designer used white background bringing the balance into the visual composition.
+Also, to make the user interface look mild and pleasant for the eyes, the designer used a white background bringing the balance into the visual composition.
 Let’s look at some screens.

 After several creative explorations, the designer chose the scheme without banners and developed the third variant presented in the image above as a default UI solution user will see interacting with the app.
 This structure makes interactive zones prominent and logically separated.
 In addition, the second variant was provided as an additional stylistic option which users could switch any time they need.
 In this layout scheme users’ attention is focused on the custom icons.